cogment/cogment-doc/docs/guide/tutorial/8-directory.md

 ## Discovering services from the Directory

 We have a directory, and the services are registered in that directory, but for it to be useful, we need to "discover" these services.
-This is done by providing Cogment with [discovery endpoints](../../reference/parameters.md#cogment-endpoints) instead grpc endpoints.
+This is done by providing Cogment with [discovery endpoints](../../reference/parameters.md#cogment-endpoints) instead grpc endpoints (i.e. network addresses).

 Let's start with the client (`./client/main.py`), we'll change the endpoint variables to context discovery endpoints like this: